-History of the Dixie and Pete Mahurin Honors College at WKU
+History of the Dixie and Peter Mahurin Honors College at WKU

-As a result of continued growth in academic quality, size, and overall institutionalization of the program, the WKU Board of Regents transitioned the program into an Honors College in 2007 – becoming the first Honors College in Kentucky.
-Over the next few years, the College established the Office of Scholar Development to work with high achieving scholars on highly competitive opportunities, and partnered with academic units across campus to create the federally-funded Chinese Flagship Program.
-The College also took the lead in establishing the “WKU in England” partnership with Harlaxton College in Grantham, England, which has enabled over 500 WKU students (as of Spring 2017) to pursue life-changing international educational experiences.
+As a result of continued growth in academic quality, size, and overall institutionalization of the program, the Board of Regents transitioned the program into an Honors College in 2007 – becoming the first Honors College in Kentucky.
+Over the next few years, the College established the Office of Scholar Development to work with high-achieving scholars on highly competitive opportunities, and partnered with academic units across campus to create the federally funded Chinese Flagship Program.
+The College also took the lead in establishing the “WKU in England” partnership with Harlaxton College in Grantham, England, which has enabled nearly 1,000 WKU students to pursue life-changing international educational experiences.
 The Honors curriculum also expanded to include thesis and non-thesis tracks.
 Additionally, an 18-credit Honors in the Major option was added for WKU students.

 Western Kentucky University students studying at Harlaxton College in Grantham, England pose for a photo on January 25, 2013, before leaving on a field trip to Lincoln (Photo: Jeanie Adams-Smith)

-The growth and development of a unique academic community led to a string of successes, including membership in the National Collegiate Honors Council and recognition for their NCHC Student of the Year honor, recognition in A Review of Fifty Public University Honors Programs, and assisting the University in being named multiple times as a Top Fulbright Producing Institution by the Chronicle of Higher Education.
+The growth and development of a unique academic community led to a string of successes, including membership in the National Collegiate Honors Council and recognition of Lindsey (Thurman) Westerfield (English BA, 2007; MA, 2010) as the Honors Student of the Year in 2006, recognition in A Review of Fifty Public University Honors Programs, and assisting the University in being named multiple times as a Top Fulbright Producing Institution by the Chronicle of Higher Education.
 The College also expanded to include an Honors College Parents’ Association, with an Advisory Council as the Association’s leadership body.
 The College also hired its first tenure-eligible Honors faculty.

 Today, the Mahurin Honors College serves over 1,300 scholars, includes 14 administrative professionals and 7 faculty, offers over 250 Honors courses, and graduates over 200 scholars annually.
 The average incoming ACT/SAT score for freshman is 30/1300, ranking the College in the top 3% of the nation.
 The College continues its mission to attract the nation’s top students to WKU and to provide the intellectual and social community of a private liberal arts college combined with the diverse expertise of outstanding faculty and research facilities of a large public university.